ethereumjs/ethereumjs-monorepo/packages/trie/README.md

 You can also review our [examples](https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/trie/examples) for database implementations.
 The [level.js](https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/trie/examples/level.js) example is the default implementation while [lmdb.js](https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/trie/examples/lmdb.js) is an alternative implementation that uses the popular [LMDB](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database) as its underlying database.

+> If no `db` option is provided, an in-memory database powered by [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) will fulfill this role.

 ### Database

 > By default the only supported database is LevelDB via the `level` module.